Complaints from Staff and Learners

-Any past or present learner who has used the College may complain.
+Any past or present learner who has used the college may complain.
 A parent or guardian, or a worker from another project may complain on the young person’s behalf with their consent.
 Care should be taken to ensure that the person advocating on behalf of the learner is representing the learner’s views and wishes.
-Members of staff of the College may also complain although it is worth highlighting that the College Grievance Policy may be more appropriate in some cases.

 What can they complain about?

 A learner may complain about any part of the service, or a decision made about them which affects them, or about being denied a service.
 They may also complain about a member of staff.
 In this case the learner should be made aware that the member of staff will be informed of this.
 If at any stage the complaint is considered to be one of professional misconduct, the complaint procedure will be suspended and the issue dealt with under the disciplinary procedures.
 The staff and learners will be notified of this and of any disciplinary action.

 - All complaints should be dealt with promptly, and within the timescales outlined.

 - As far as possible all complaints should be resolved close to the point at which the problem arose.
 Learners should be consulted about what they would like to happen about their complaint.

 - Learners should be supported and given appropriate assistance throughout the procedure.
 They should be given the opportunity to be represented if they wish at all stages by a parent, guardian or member of staff.